 I can see and hear the shock of the family and friends who have gathered to support Martha and Mary.
 Few things are more difficult to live through than the untimely death of a young person.

 And I hear Martha, the great woman of faith, really put Jesus to the test: ‘If you had been here, my brother would not have died, but I know that, even now, whatever you ask of God, he will grant you.’

 Martha expects a miracle, and Jesus does not disappoint.

-Perhaps our problem is that we don’t expect miracles from the God who is waiting for this bold and faith-fuelled invitation?
+Perhaps our problem is that we don’t expect miracles from the God who is waiting for us to extend bold and faith-fuelled invitations?

 Today you might like to join me in approaching Jesus full of limit-less teenage energy expecting nothing less than miracles from the one who is eager to be miraculous in our midst.

 And if you haven’t yet tried the FFF Homily Studio, listen to the half-hour conversation on today’s scriptures at this link.

 FFF IN THE CAFE… Send your name and the name of a cafe or bar to firstname.lastname@example.org Scribble FFF on a table napkin, take a seat and wait.

 Monday 27 March 2023 (and every Monday)